jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### `oc-id`
   * Pulled in a new version of Rails for `oc-id` due to critical vulnerabilities found in Rails: http://weblog.rubyonrails.org/2016/1/25/Rails-5-0-0-beta1-1-4-2-5-1-4-1-14-1-3-2-22-1-and-rails-html-sanitizer-1-0-3-have-been-released/

-### Chef Server
+### CINC Server
   * There is now a Universe endpoint, which provides the same output as the Supermarket or berkshelf-api universe endpoints.
   * Implemented Server Admins.
 Server Admins is a list of users that that full permissions access on the users endpoint.
 You can add and remove users from the Server Admins list.
-This allows non-superusers to perform creation, deletion, editing, and listing on all users (except the superuser) in a Chef Server, granting great flexibility around user management.
+This allows non-superusers to perform creation, deletion, editing, and listing on all users (except the superuser) in a CINC Server, granting great flexibility around user management.
   * Implemented Chef Authentication Signing Protocol v1.3 [rfc065](https://github.com/chef/chef-rfc/blob/master/rfc065-sign-v1.3.md)

 ### API Changes and Additions